 For the second numerical test, we put the initial discontinuity at $\eta\not=0$.
 Other conditions, $T_L$, $T_R$ and $v^z$ are the same as those in the first test calculation.
 In Cartesian coordinates the first and second numerical tests are essentially identical.
 In Milne coordinates, however, the second numerical problem is different from the first problem, because the $w^\eta$ depends on $\eta$ differently from the first problem.
-The energy density distribution $e$, velocity distribution $w^\eta$ and velocity distribution $v^z$ are shown in Fig.\:\ref{fig:shocktube2}.
+The energy density distribution $e$, the velocity distribution $w^\eta$, and the velocity distribution $v^z$ are shown in Fig.\:\ref{fig:shocktube2}.
 Again, our numerical calculations show good agreement with the analytical solutions in the second numerical test.

-\subsubsection{Expansion of Matter into the Vacuum}
+\subsubsection{Expansion of matter into the vacuum}

 As one of the specific problems of the Riemann problem, we consider the one-dimensional expansion of matter into the vacuum; a rarefaction wave appears at the discontinuity and expands between the matter and the vacuum \cite{Rischke1995}.
 This problem is useful for a realistic description of expansion of the QGP and hadronic matter into the vacuum in the high-energy heavy-ion collisions.
-We set an initial condition to,
+We set the initial condition to

 where $w^\eta$ in $|\eta| \leq 1.5$ corresponds to $v^z=0$ in Cartesian coordinates and in $|\eta| > 1.5$ lies the vacuum.
 Setting the vacuum for the boundary condition as in Eq.\:\eqref{eq:vacuum}, one can avoid the matter from flowing into the system through the boundaries.
-In the shock tube problems in Milne coordinates in Sec.\ref{sec:shoch-tube}, the matter comes into through the boundaries, which is a possible source of numerical error.
+In the shock tube problems in Milne coordinates in Sect.\ref{sec:shoch-tube}, the matter comes in through the boundaries, which is a possible source of numerical error.